RaspberryPiFoundation/scratch-curriculum/en-GB/Term 2/Memory/Memory.md

 + Add 4 sprites to your project, that will become buttons.
 Edit your 4 sprites, so that there's 1 for each of the 4 colours.

-	If you want to use the drum, you can find it by clicking 'Things' and then 'Drum1' or 'Drum2'.

 	![screenshot](colour-drums.png)

-+ When the red drum is clicked, you'll need to broadcast a message to your character, letting them know a button has ben clicked:
++ When the red drum is clicked, you'll need to broadcast a message to your character, letting them know that the red button has ben clicked:

 	```blocks
 		when this sprite clicked